Skip to main content

 (he/him pronouns)

-Many of the individuals, couples, and polycules I ...
+Many of the individuals, couples, and polycules I support come to therapy wanting to ...

 Lisa Stewart MSW, MJ, LICSW, SUDPT